Welcome to my website / online galleries

 I began my photographic ‘career’ when I was about 15 years old – focusing mostly on landscape photography in Northern California coupled with sporadic documentation of the San Francisco music scene and the Vietnam War protest movement, and dotted with occasional requests for portraits of children.
 When my parents were not forthcoming in support of my creative dreams – I went off to college for a more ‘practical education’ – gathering degrees in chemistry, environmental toxicology, and information science.
 Eventually landing in a career as a science research librarian – my interest in photography took a back seat.

 Now retired – I am able to return some attention to this early passion of mine.
 I’ve been dipping my toes back in with some energy, for about seven years, with a couple one-off shows of special topics since 2003.
-I reside part-time in Portland, Oregon and part-time on the Oregon coast.
+I reside part-time in Tucson, Arizona and part-time on the Oregon coast.

 Member, Art Accelerated Gallery, Tillamook,OR, July 2017- September 2019